equinor/rvmsharp/spikes/2023-06-01-ConvertPrimitivesWhenTooFewInASector.md

 ## Conclusion

 The graph produced indicates that we can save some batches, even by setting the threshold reasonably low.
+Maybe a threshold of about 20 would be reasonable.

 ## Next steps